FociSolutions/Orbital-Docs/_pages/docs/architecture/server.md

 Each endpoint contains zero or more scenarios, and each scenario contains a list of rules which determine when it matches an incoming request.

-When creating a new Mockdefinition in the designer, a scenario will be added to all endpoints.
+When creating a new mockdefinition in the designer, a scenario will be added to all endpoints.
 This scenario is called a _failsafe_, and will match all incoming requests to that endpoint.
 This means that there will always be a response for every endpoint.
 This default scenario can be removed if you wish from the designer to change the behavior.
-This does not occur when editing the Mockdefinition manually (for example, using a text editor.)
+This does not occur when editing the mockdefinition manually (for example, using a text editor.)

 When a request is received by the server, it has a set of rules which are used to determine which endpoint is matched.
 These are the rules which determine when a scenario or endpoint is matched:

 1. The client requests an endpoint on the server (for example `/pets/sammy`) when the user navigates to [http://localhost:5000/pets/sammy](http://localhost:5000/pets/sammy).
 The request URL always begins with a slash.

-2. A Mockdefinition is chosen based on the user's request from the list of Mockdefinitions.
-See the [Which Mockdefinition is matched?](#which-mockdefinition-is-matched) section for more information.
-The list of endpoints for the matched Mockdefinition is given to the next step.
+2. A mockdefinition is chosen based on the user's request from the list of mockdefinitions.
+See the [Which mockdefinition is matched?](#which-mockdefinition-is-matched) section for more information.
+The list of endpoints for the matched mockdefinition is given to the next step.

 3. The client’s request is matched against the list of endpoints; the method type must match the chosen endpoint.
 Additionally, the following rules apply depending on the endpoint type: